smkirby/simlang2022/index.md

 ## The teaching team

 [Simon Kirby](http://www.lel.ed.ac.uk/~simon/) is the lecturer for this course, and [Matt Spike](https://sites.google.com/site/matspike/) is in charge of labs and assessements.
 The best way to get in touch with us is in one of the drop-in lab sessions, see below, or by messaging on Teams.
+Please don't email.

 ## Structure of the course

-Each week there is a set reading (which you do in your own time), a lecture (in person), and then a programming practical (which you attempt in your own time, and get help with in the drop-in labs).
+The course is based around a series of ten lectures, which take place one per week.
+Each lecture is followed by a programming practical, which you attemt in your own time, and get help with in a drop-in lab session.
+Each lecture may have readings associated with it.

 ### Readings